|

 Charlie Izzo and Maurice Haltom, percussionist/bandleader Jorge Cuevas,

-guitarist Steve Brown, horn master Walter White,
+guitarist Steve Brown, horn master Walter White, and pianist Alejandro Bernard-Papachryssanthou

 |